LakshmiRadhakrishnan09/AWS-Security-Specialist/Tools.md

 MEDIUM -> Investigate \
 LOW -> Indication

 Can configure Trusted IPs.
-Known Malicious IPs.
+Known Malicious IPs.If ur resources intercat with these suspicious Ips, then findings are generated.

 Supression Findings -> Exfilteration reported due to on-premiese AWS connectivity for gateway.
 Bastion Host.

 GuardDuty -> EventBridge Integration.
-GuarDuty just report findings.
+GuardDuty just report findings.
 You need to take action.
+Each finding is a event in EventBridge.

 GuarDuty and AWS Organization for multi account. \
 Nominate one of the member as GuardDuty admin account.
 This Admin account can manage configuration for all accounts. \